JalalAlbasri/ethfundme/README.md

 truffle exec setup.js
 ```

 The setup script will set the metamask accounts 0, 1, and 2 as admins.

-You can use these accounts in metamask to interact with the
-Dapp as an administrator.
+You can use these accounts in metamask to interact with the DApp as an admin.

 It will create dummy Campaigns in their difference lifecycle stages.